danielajisafe/Facial_Keypoint_Detection/README.md

 In the 1st notebook, I instantiated the CNN architecture specified in models.py.
 The network takes in a grayscale, square image.
 I applied data transform to turn input image into a normalized, square, grayscale image and then a Tensor for the model to take it as input.
 I selected a loss function and optimizer for training the model.
 The model was trained using Google Colab's compute resources.

 In the 2nd notebook, I used Haar Cascade detector to detect faces in an image.
 Pre-processed those face images so that they are grayscaled, normalized and transformed into Tensors to be accepted as input to the trained model from Noteboook 1.
-The result is detetected faces with facial keypoints!
+The result are detected faces with facial keypoints!

 ![](images/obama.png) ![](images/michelle.png)